riyaadsul/hw2/expense_tracker/README.md

 ## Java Version
 This code is compiled with ```openjdk 17.0.7 2023-04-18```.
 Please update your JDK accordingly if you face any incompatibility issue.

+## New Functionality
+1. Applied encapsulation, immutability and prevented external modification of the transaction class by doing necessary modifications to the code files (made transaction class private and final and removed set method)